peteroupc/html3dutil/README.md

 ----

-A public domain JavaScript library for easing the development of WebGL applications.
+A public domain JavaScript library for easing the development of HTML 3D applications.

 API documentation is found at: [https://peteroupc.github.io/html3dutil](https://peteroupc.github.io/html3dutil)